cyberinnovator/student_interaction_tracker/README.md

-# Student Voice Tracking System
+# Student Voice Tracking System in Online Meets

 A real-time audio processing system that tracks student participation in classroom discussions using speaker diarization, voice embeddings, and speech-to-text transcription.